Can bioimpedance (BIA) analysis interfere with my ICD?

-Bioimpedance analysis (BIA) is a commonly used method to estimate body composition by sending a low-level electrical current through the body.
-Manufacturers have traditionally recommended that patients with implanted cardiac devices like pacemakers, implantable cardioverter defibrillators (ICDs), or cardiac resynchronisation therapy devices (CRT-Ds) avoid BIA due to concerns about potential interference.
+Bioimpedance analysis (BIA) — also known as bioimpedance body composition analysis — is a method of estimating body composition by sending a low-level electrical current through the body.
+It is commonly used in scales, gym equipment, and clinical settings.
+Manufacturers have traditionally recommended that patients with pacemakers, ICDs, or cardiac resynchronisation therapy devices (CRT-Ds) avoid BIA due to concerns about potential interference.

 However, a small study published in 2012 evaluated 20 patients with heart failure who had either an ICD or CRT-D device implanted.
-The researchers performed BIA on these patients while monitoring their devices in real time.
-They found no evidence of any interference from the BIA, including no telemetry disruption, no oversensing on the device leads, and no symptoms experienced by the patients.
+The researchers performed BIA whilst monitoring their devices in real time and found no evidence of interference, including no telemetry disruption, no oversensing on the device leads, and no symptoms experienced by the patients.

-While this study suggests BIA may be safe in patients with certain cardiac implants, the researchers noted that further confirmatory studies with larger patient groups are still needed.
-As always, it’s best to consult your doctor or cardiac electrophysiologist before undergoing any procedures or tests if you have an implanted cardiac device.
+Whilst this study suggests BIA may be safe in patients with certain cardiac implants, the researchers noted that further confirmatory studies with larger patient groups are still needed.
+As always, consult your cardiologist or cardiac electrophysiologist before undergoing any procedure if you have an implanted cardiac device.

-This is because the current tends not to pass through the ICD/lead but passes through the body to the ground using the shortest and quickest route e.g. hand, up the arm, down the torso, and out through the leg.
+This is because the current tends not to pass through the ICD or lead but passes through the body to the ground using the shortest and quickest route — for example, hand, up the arm, down the torso, and out through the leg.
 The majority of devices also have circuitry built in to protect them against electrical surges.

-The advice would be to go to the hospital if a person was feeling unwell, otherwise, it would be recommended that a person contact their local device clinic and request a device check which could be performed as a remote transmission.
-This would pick up on any rare issues caused and provide reassurance.
+If you are feeling unwell after the shock, go to hospital.
+Otherwise, contact your local device clinic and request a device check, which can often be performed as a remote transmission.
+This will pick up any rare issues and provide reassurance.

 Maintain at least the recommended distance between the item and your heart device: